 Media contact: Riikka Pohjankoski, [email protected], 713.589.7079

-Air Alliance Houston is a non-profit advocacy organization working to reduce the public health impacts from air pollution and advance environmental justice through applied research, education, and advocacy.
+Air Alliance Houston is a non-profit organization working to reduce the public health impacts of air pollution and advance environmental justice through applied research, education, and advocacy.
 For more information and resources, please visit www.airalliancehouston.org.